 This wonderful solidarity amongst all Lebanese people has stricken fear into those who have been benefiting from the regime for years.
 It has broken down barriers between Lebanese people which was put up by years of sectarian teachings and political partisanship’s influence.

-“Acts of brutality committed by the ruling elite and systematic oppression of the weak stain every era of civilization.”
+In that context, we cite the famous trial attorney and arbitrator, Kilroy J. Oldster, who said, “Acts of brutality committed by the ruling elite and systematic oppression of the weak stain every era of civilization.”

 This leads to the warning this article is conveying.
 We want to urge all our Lebanese in the diaspora, who have been vocal with their support of the revolution, and who intend to return to Lebanon these days to check if their names are listed at the airport with any such charges.
 A lawyer could do that for you.